pscripps/alpr-navigator/README.md

 ## Two tracks

-**Private Enterprise** — commercial operators, fleet managers, property owners, and individuals using ALPR for non-government purposes.
+**Private Enterprise/Personal** — commercial operators, fleet managers, property owners, and individuals using ALPR for non-government purposes.

 **Law Enforcement** — police, sheriff, government agencies, and (where the statute extends) their contracted vendors.